 Sample Coursework Schedule

-Track 2 fellows are required to attend monthly meetings until program completion and participate in three presentations.
-Monthly meetings are held on the third Tuesday of the month from 11:30 am - 1:00 pm.
-Lunch is provided.
+Certificate fellows are required to attend monthly meetings until program completion and participate in a Research Interest presentation.
 The meetings are designed to give trainees and opportunity to present their research in an open yet structured format during which they receive feedback from their peers, the Program Director, and faculty.

-Every incoming trainee must do this presentation during their first year.
-Each trainee introduces himself/herself and gives a brief overview of his/her area of work and research proposal submitted with the Track 2 application (15-minutes, plus 5-minutes Q&A).
-Trainees are strongly encouraged to invite their research mentor(s) to attend.
-Other senior researchers in the trainee's area of study may be invited to attend the presentation at the discretion of Isidro Salusky MD, Program Director.
+This presentation should be done during the trainee’s first year.
+It is an opportunity to introduce yourself and give a brief overview of your work and research proposal submitted with your Certificate Training Program application.
+You are strongly encouraged to invite your research mentor(s) to attend the presentation.
+Other senior researchers in your area of study may be invited to attend at the discretion of Isidro Salusky, MD, Program Director.

-The Training Program in Translational Science Track 2 trainee list is being updated.
+The Training Program in Translational Science Certificate trainee list is being updated.

 (by year training was completed)